Video Game / Mega Man: A Day in the Limelight

 - Fragile Speedster: In the second game, Quick Man is fast and has a great jump, but he gets less Mercy Invincibility upon being hit by an attack than the others.

-- Green Thumb / Petal Power: Wood Man and his leaf shield.
-With added metal leaves that Cut Man can't cut!
+- Wood Man and his leaf shield, with added metal leaves that Cut Man can't cut!

 - In the sequel, Wood Man can block out certain electrical lasers by sticking leaves in them.